nosnoc/vdx/README.md

 <variable>.<class>(<index>) = {<symbolic>[,<lower bound>, <upper bound>, <initial value>]}
 <variable>.<class>(<index>) = {{<var_name>, <var_length>}[,<lower bound>, <upper bound>, <initial value>]}
 ```
-the first of which takes a casADi symbolic vector as its first member and the second generates the casADi symbolic from a name and a vector size.
+the first of which takes a CasADi symbolic vector as its first member and the second generates the CasADi symbolic from a name and a vector size.
 You can modify the bounds and initial values of a variable by assigning to the `lb`, `ub`, and `init` fields of a variable class:
 ```Matlab
 prob.w.x(1).lb = 5;